darwinproject/CBIOMES-Processing.m/README_set_gudA.md

 User who may have already obtained, and maybe re-organized, the needed software should skip this part.
 Otherwise, you may proceed as follows.
 First, go to your model output directory and install software:

 - Install `gcmfaces` and `m_map` as explained in [this documentation](http://gcmfaces.readthedocs.io/en/latest/prep_install.html#install-software/).
-- Download codes from the `MIT Darwin Project` and `MatPlotLib` as shown below.
+- Download codes from the `MIT Darwin Project` and `MatPlotLib` as follows.

 ```
 git clone https://github.com/darwinproject/tmp_code_devel
 git clone https://github.com/DrosteEffect/Colormaps-from-MatPlotLib2.0
 ```

-The model output directory should also contain the grid output.
+The `dirModel ` model output directory should contain the grid output and the `diags/` subdirectory.
 For the ECCO v4 model setup, grid output is available for download in netcdf format (e.g., [see here](http://gcmfaces.readthedocs.io/en/latest/prep_install.html)).
-Along with the other familiar `MITgcm` grids that have been used within `gcmfaces`, it is also available in binary format, e.g., via [this server](http://mit.ecco-group.org/opendap/ecco_for_las/version_4/grids/grids_output/).
+The various `MITgcm` grids that have been used within `gcmfaces` are also available in binary format, e.g., via [this server](http://mit.ecco-group.org/opendap/ecco_for_las/version_4/grids/grids_output/).

 ### 2) Interactively Analyze Output